Pengxin-Guo/Awesome-Domain-Adaptation/README.md

 - **Method**: They present Partial Adversarial Domain Adaptation (**PADA**), which simultaneously **aligns the feature distributions of the source and target data in the shared label space** and more importantly, **identifies the irrelevant source data belonging to the outlier source classes and down-weighs their importance** automatically.
 - **Dataset**: Office-31, Office-Home, ImageNet-Caltech, VisDA2017.
 - **Code**: [https://github.com/thuml/PADA](https://github.com/thuml/PADA).

+## Blending-Target Domain Adaptation (BTDA)

+[**AMEAN**] Chen, Z., Zhuang, J., Liang, X., & Lin, L. [Blending-target domain adaptation by adversarial meta-adaptation networks](https://openaccess.thecvf.com/content_CVPR_2019/html/Chen_Blending-Target_Domain_Adaptation_by_Adversarial_Meta-Adaptation_Networks_CVPR_2019_paper.html "AMEAN"). **CVPR**, 2019.

+- **Motivation**: In this paper, they consider a more realistic transfer scenario: **our target domain is comprised of multiple sub-targets implicitly blended with each other**, so that learners could not identify which sub-target each unlabeled sample belongs to.
+- **Method**: They propose Adversarial Meta-Adaptation Network (**AMEAN**), a adversarial transfer framework incorporating meta-learner dynamically inducing meta-sub-targets to auto-design adversarial adaptation losses, which effectively achieve transfers in BTDA.
+- **Dataset**: MNIST, MNIST-M, SVHN, USPS, Synthetic Digits, Office-31, Office-Home.

+## Open Compound Domain Adaptation (OCDA)

 ## Open Set Domain Adaptation (OSDA)